Night-vision device: Wide field of view

 A US airman tests AN/AVS-10 panoramic night-vision goggles in March 2006.

 Member of the U.S. Marine Corps testing out the GPNVG-18.

 Night vision devices typically have a limited field of view (FoV); the commonly used AN/PVS-14 has a FoV of 40, less than the 95° monocular horizontal FoV and humans' 190° binocular horizontal FoV.
 This forces users to turn their heads to compensate.
 This is particularly evident when flying, driving, or CQB, which involves split second decisions.
 These limitations led many SF/SOF operators to prefer white light rather than night vision when conducting CQB.
 As a result, much time and effort has gone into research to develop a wider FoV solution.

 Panoramic night vision goggles

 Panoramic night vision goggles (PNVG) increase FoV by increasing the number of sensor tubes.
 This solution adds size, weight, power requirements, and complexity.
 An example is GPNVG-18 (Ground Panoramic Night Vision Goggle).
-These goggles, and the aviation AN/AVS-10 PNVG from which they were derived, offer a 97° FoV.
+These goggles, and the aviation AN/AVS-10 PNVG from which they were derived, offer a 97° field of view.